Nikolay0305/AtmOperations/README.md

 1. Open the project in Visual Studio.
 2. Right-click on the solution in Solution Explorer and click Restore NuGet Packages.
-3. Alternatively, you can run this in the Package Manager Console: dotnet restore
+3. Alternatively, you can run this in the Package Manager Console:\
+dotnet restore

 4. Install required NuGet Packages
-Run these commands:
+Run these commands:\
-dotnet add package Microsoft.EntityFrameworkCore.SqlServer dotnet add package Microsoft.EntityFrameworkCore.Design dotnet add package Microsoft.EntityFrameworkCore.Tools Or go to Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution and search for installs.
+dotnet add package Microsoft.EntityFrameworkCore.SqlServer\
+dotnet add package Microsoft.EntityFrameworkCore.Design\
+dotnet add package Microsoft.EntityFrameworkCore.Tools\
+or go to Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution and search for installs.

 ## Apply migrations and Update the Database

 If the migrations haven’t been applied yet, you can update the database schema:

-1. Open the **Package Manager Console** in Visual Studio and run:
+1. Open the **Package Manager Console** in Visual Studio and run:\
-'Update-Database'
+Update-Database

-2. Alternatively, use the .NET CLI:
+3. Alternatively, use the .NET CLI:\
-(dotnet ef database update)
+dotnet ef database update

-3. If you need to create a new migration, run: dotnet ef migrations add InitialMigration dotnet ef database update
+5. If you need to create a new migration, run:\
+dotnet ef migrations add InitialMigration\
+dotnet ef database update